District Licensing Committee (DLC)

-District Licensing Inspectors together with the Police conduct routine inspections of licensed premises and venues where special licences have been granted to ensure compliance with the requirements of the Sale of Liquor Act 1989 and licence conditions
+Licensing Inspectors together with the Police and combined agencies conduct routine inspections of licensed premises and venues where special licences have been granted to ensure compliance with the requirements of the Sale and Supply of Alcohol Act 2012 and licence conditions

 If you are applying for a licence for a special occasion or a special event you will need to supply adequate information for the application to be processed speedily.
 Application forms, Host Responsibility and Special Licence information sheet guidelines are available from the Council offices at Mangawhai and Dargaville for your assistance.